Building for the future, today – combining the best of historical wisdom and modern technology.

 I secretly relish the cuts on my hands.
 Cuts that sting when they touch water.
 Cuts that reopen slightly each time I stretch my palm.
 Cuts born out of hours logged in my yard — clearing brush, cutting away vines, tugging at weeds.
 I don't know what I'm doing, but the flowers seem eager to school me, the seedlings intent to grow despite my clumsy touch.
 Yesterday, I didn't know how to plant anything.
 Today, the cuts that grace my palms and the turgid bulbs poking out of the dirt and reaching for the sun are proof that I am a gardener.

 I experience life cycles: the dried creepers, the blooming daffodils, the nascent red buds.
 I cultivate patience: digging small holes for tomatoes, willing tulips to blossom.
 The draw of the soil, the lure of trying to coax something from the dirt, can only come from doing.
 It requires will and faith.
 My friend Carol explains, “You can do a lot to get good tomatoes.
 You can dig the right-sized hole, put the plant in composted soil; you can fertilize and water and put the plants in cages to direct their growth.
 But some factors, like the rain and temperature, you can’t control.
-And when you get big, juicy red tomatoes, you feel incredibly proud, even though you know you didn’t really make the tomatoes.
-You only helped.”
+And when you get big, juicy red tomatoes, you feel incredibly proud, even though you know you didn’t really make

 Author and farmer Heather Flores has singlehandedly inspired my approach to my yard with the small but mighty edict to “grow food, not lawns.”
 The concept is bold in its simplicity: to use precious resources such as time and water to raise plants that can nourish us and help us connect with our communities.
 In an era where people seem increasingly divided, Heather explains that humble acts such as sharing seeds and swapping gardening stories can bring us back together, while the act of growing food can change how we eat and live.
 Heather describes how growing food is a radical act: “It causes a fundamental change in your beliefs and thoughts,” she explained to me in an interview.
 “You never run out of reasons to feel like it’s worth doing.”